johnjago/johnjago.com/src/blog/content/now.md

 I have been diving deep into Go and TypeScript, two modern languages that are a great fit for web projects, and looking for what the future will be built with.
 [V, maybe?](https://vlang.io/)

 Why the interest in programming languages?
-Software is powerful leverage in today's world.
-Languages that enable people to build faster and better software will allow more people to contribute to new technology.
+Software gives people unprecedented leverage in the world.
+Languages that enable people to build software faster and better will allow more people to contribute to new technology.

 Oh, I'm also learning to read, write, and speak Mandarin Chinese!

 ## Reading books

-Over the past **2 years** I've read **11 books** that have provided a lot of value.
+Over the past **1 year** I've read **11 books** that have provided a lot of value.
 I only keep track of the ones worth revisiting.
 See the list at [stack.app/u/john](https://stack.app/u/john/books)